Grindhead/create-videos/README.md

 Once the PR is approved, GitHub will create a new release PR.
 Once the release PR is approved, GitHub will automatically deploy to NPM.

 Available Commands
-pnpm build:
+pnpm run build:
 Generates a production build in the dist directory.

 pnpm run update:
 Updates the project using semver and generates a change documentation file.
 Do this before pushing changes to git.
 It automatically updates the version number.

-pnpm docs:
+pnpm run docs:
 Generates documentation in dist/docs.

-pnpm lint:
+pnpm run lint:
 Runs ESLint over the codebase.

 pnpm ci: